Select Page

 2.1 Escalating Tensions

-The fall of the Berlin Wall came unexpectedly on November 9, 1989.
-In response to mass protests and growing dissatisfaction among its citizens, the East German government announced that its citizens were free to travel to the West.
-Thousands of people flocked to the wall, eventually leading to its dismantling.
+The drama of the fall of the Berlin Wall took place unexpectedly on November 9 in 1989.
+Due to mass protests and the increasing level of dissatisfaction among people in East Germany, the government stated that people of this country were allowed to go to the West.
+An increasing number of people visited the wall, and finally the wall was removed.

 3.1 Joy and Unity